 HELP!
-Are snake plants poisonous to cats?
+Are snake plants toxic to cats?
 My pet cat just tried to repot my Sansevieria trifasciata and make lunch out of the leaves!

 The snake plant aka Sansevieria trifasciata is also known as: